What we are doing

 Initiatives for Greenhouse Gas Emissions

 We believe that sustainable growth requires balancing the reduction of environmental impact with business growth.
-The CCBJH Group aim to contribute to the mitigation of climate change by reducing greenhouse gas emissions across our entire business, including in the procurement of materials, production, logistics/transportation, and sales, in order to "reduce greenhouse gas emissions by 50% (Scope1&2) by 2030","reduce greenhouse gas emissions by 30% (Scope3) by 2030", as stated in its own non-financial goals, the CSV Goals.
+We believe that sustainable growth requires balancing the reduction of environmental impact with business growth.
+The CCBJH Group aim to contribute to the mitigation of climate change by reducing greenhouse gas emissions across our entire business, including in the procurement of materials, production, logistics/transportation, and sales.
+We are working toward our non-financial targets outlined in the CSV Goals, including reducing Scope 1 and 2 GHG emissions by 50% and Scope 3 by 30% by 2030 (compared to 2015 levels), and achieving net-zero GHG emissions by 2050.

 Climate Change Initiatives